Karl Zoller

 Karl Zoller (born August 30, 1963) is an American professional golfer who played on the Nationwide Tour.

+Career

 Zoller was born in Cleveland, Ohio.
 He played college golf at Kent State University where he was an All-American in 1985.

 Zoller won the Nike Cleveland Open on the Nationwide Tour in 1995.

 His son, Taylor, is on the golf team at Kent State.